Regulations on Lending

-The latest lending regulations govern the banks’ practices and options for granting a customer a loan.
+The latest lending regulations govern banks’ practices and their ability to grant loans to customers.

 Here you can read more about what’s new and how the changes affect you as a loan customer.
-If your loan application was rejected before the new year, you should perhaps apply again now.
-Contact us for good advice about this.
+If your loan application was denied before the New Year, you might want to reapply now.
+Contact us for advice on this.

 eiendoms-admin

-The new lending regulations apply from 31.
-December 2024.
+The new lending regulations take effect on December 31, 2024.

-The Ministry of Finance has set a framework for how banks can lend money.
-This is important to ensure a more sustainable debt situation for most people.
-The lending practice for mortgages has been governed by regulations since 2015, but in recent years there have been some changes that are worth noting.
-From 1.
-July 2023, the regulation was extended to also apply to loans secured by collateral other than housing, such as boat loans and car loans.
+The Ministry of Finance has established guidelines for how banks can lend money.
+This is important for ensuring a more sustainable debt situation for most people.
+Lending practices for mortgage loans have been regulated by law since 2015, but in recent years there have been some changes worth noting.
+As of July 1, 2023, the regulations were expanded to also apply to loans secured by collateral other than a home, such as boat loans and car loans.

-House prices have increased a lot in recent years and so has household debt.
-This is the reason why in 2015 the Ministry of Finance made a regulation regulating lending practices for mortgages.
-Since then, the Mortgage Regulations have been further developed and amended several times.
-The consumer loan regulations were established in 2019, where it was decided that the maximum maturity of new consumer loans should be 5 years.
+Housing prices have risen significantly in recent years, as has household debt.
+This is why the Ministry of Finance issued a regulation in 2015 governing mortgage lending practices.
+The Mortgage Lending Regulations have since been further developed and amended several times.
+The Consumer Loan Regulations were established in 2019, stipulating, among other things, that the maximum term for new consumer loans should be 5 years.

 Among other things, the regulation sets requirements for:

-• The customer’s serviceability, how much does the customer have left over to pay the loan after other fixed costs have been paid?
+• The customer’s ability to make payments: How much does the customer have left to pay toward the loan after other fixed expenses have been paid?

-• Debt ratio: How much debt does the customer have in relation to income?
+• Debt-to-Income Ratio: How much debt does the customer have relative to their income?

-• Loan-to-value ratio: How large is the loan in relation to the home’s value?
+• Loan-to-Value Ratio: How large is the loan relative to the value of the home?

-• Requirement to pay installments on mortgages with a loan-to-value ratio of over 60% and all consumer loans
+• Requirement to make principal and interest payments on mortgages with a loan-to-value ratio above 60% and all consumer loans

-For those of you who want to buy a rental property in Oslo, the new lending regulations will benefit you.
-You can now borrow up to 90% of the value of a second home in Oslo, compared with 60% previously.
+If you’re looking to buy a rental property in Oslo, the new lending regulations will work in your favor.
+You can now borrow up to 90% of the value of a second home in Oslo, compared to the previous limit of 60%.

 Requirements in the Lending Regulations: